 The Ranchettes recently harvested these sweet potatoes.
 Our sweet potatoes grew to mega-sizes thanks to the plentiful horse manure that Dixie and Faah supplied to our garden soil.
 Above is a picture “our lonely sweet potato trail harvest.”

-Naomi, who harvested these potatoes, found this wiki How website which provides instructions on how to preserve sweet potatoes.
+Naomi, who harvested these potatoes, found information on wikihow.com which provides instructions on how to preserve sweet potatoes.
 Here are three simple steps on how you can preserve sweet potatoes.
 Continue reading “The Lonely Sweet Potato Trail”

 At the Ranchettes farm, we have herbs flourishing in all corners of the yard.
 We grow Basil, Sage, French Taragon, Chives, Oregano, Dill, Cilantro, Rosemary, and Mint and use these herbs as a source of fresh culinary seasoning.
 Try fresh rosemary with roasted potatoes or fresh cilantro on spicy chicken soup!
 Delicious.